 There are many commercial products that advertise skin “lightening.”
 Some may be expensive and require long-term use.
 Be aware that not all commercial products perform as advertised.

-Some commonly used OTC skin lightening products contain hydroquinone or lipohydroxy acid, which is derived from salicylic acid.
+Some commonly used OTC skin lightening products contain lipohydroxy acid, which is derived from salicylic acid.

 A dermatological study found that some natural ingredients can help lighten the skin.
 These natural ingredients, which usually don’t cause irritation, include the following: